 In some cases, a sore throat may be caused by substances that irritate the throat.
 Sources can include:

-You may find that avoiding these substances, or seeking treatment for an allergy or COPD, can help to reduce symptoms of a sore throat.
+You may find that avoiding these substances, or seeking treatment for an allergy or GORD, can help to reduce symptoms of a sore throat.

 Giving up smoking